jyotiyadav2508/Blog_Website_PP4/README.md

 ![Unlike-post-alert](assets/features/unlike-alert.jpg)

 - Signed-in users can only edit/delete their own comments.

 ![Edit Delete Comment](assets/features/edit-delete-comment.jpg)

 - When the user clicks on the delete button to remove his comment, following alert message pops up.

 ![Delete Comment Alert](assets/features/delete-comment-alert.jpg)

--When user clicks on edit button to update his comment, navigates to the edit-page and a successful update alert message is displayed after clicking on update button.
+- User navigates to the edit-page when he clicks on the edit button.
+Here he can edit his comment text.
 ![Edit Comment](assets/features/edit-comment.jpg)

+- When user clicks on update button, a successful update alert message is displayed.

 ![Update Comment Alert](assets/features/update-comment-alert.jpg)

 ----